Instagram Stories Ads provide you with a unique and new way to engage with your customers and your target market.

 Note: once you select Instagram Stories, all other options will become grayed out.
 You cannot use multiple placements for these types of ads.

-If you select photo, you’ll be able to create up to 6 different ads with one photo each.
+If you select photo, you’ll be able to create up to six different ads with one photo each.
 You can only create one video ad at a time.

 This section may look different based on your choice in step 2.
-Since we’re targeting website traffic, we’ll track success by people that visit our Instagram Ads landing page.
+Since we’re targeting website traffic, we’ll track success by people who visit our Instagram Ads landing page.

 You can select from a list of triggers to encourage users to swipe up and engage with you.

 Step 12: Review your order at the bottom and make sure everything looks good.

 Your ads will be set up and start appearing between users’ Instagram Stories shortly.

 - 9 Rules for Creating Ads that Convert

 - 13 Best Super Bowl Ads of all Time: What Your Business Can Learn from Them